Carlton, County Durham

 Carlton is a village and civil parish within the borough of Stockton-on-Tees and ceremonial county of County Durham, England.
-The population of the civil parish taken at the 2011 census was 726.
+The population of the civil parish taken at the 2021 census was 905, up from 726 in 2011.
 It is situated a few miles (several km) to the north-west of Stockton-on-Tees, a short distance from the village of Redmarshall.

 History

 Although subject to much new building in the past decade, the village still retains its medieval layout, with houses facing each other across the main street, and with strips of land in front and behind.
 This layout had been identified as Norman, probably dating to the rebuilding of the village after William's harrying of the North.

 The origin of the village of Carlton lies in the remote past, the pattern of the village was probably determined in the 11th or 12th century when estate re-organisation was commenced.